raiskumar/spring-boot-demo/README.md

 1. Application Setup with a sample controller and service component.
 2. Support for message.properties and application.properties.
 (Check PropertyReader.java)
 3. How to change values based on profile.
 Application.properties and Application-local.properties are two profiles available.
 Spring boot can pick the appropriate profile based on the value of 'spring.profiles.active'.
 Note, how the server can be started on different port based on the value.
+4. Provide a custom error message (in JSON format) if something goes wrong
+5. Handle Exception at a centralized place using Spring Boot suggested approach (Check RestControllerAdvice for more details)

 ### References: